How Do I Look: Critical response

 Prior to its release in 2006, early screenings of How Do I Look garnered prominent media mentions in the Village Voice, the New York Post, and The New York Times.

-Early on, How Do I Look was noted as an " artistic awareness program," alluding to the film's noble aspects to improve the Ballroom communities public reputation, providing opportunities and to empower members of the Ballroom community.
+Early on, How Do I Look was noted as an "artistic awareness program," alluding to the film's noble aspects to improve the Ballroom communities public reputation, providing opportunities and to empower members of the Ballroom community.
 The media attention also focused on the African-American and Latino gay subculture, who were known to go to lengths to keep their homosexuality "under wraps," a situation referred to as being on the down low.
 Often, the film's numerous screenings in academic settings were reported.

 In the years following its release, How Do I Look has repeatedly been the subject of reports in the foreign press, including in the French public radio channel, France Inter.
 The documentary was noted for its goal of empowering the LGBTQ Ballroom community, in particular following the AIDS pandemic, as was reported in Italian Vogue.
 In Spanish Vanity Fair, the documentary was noted for having given new life to the vogue (dance) artistic impression, in particular by having added social, racial, and political conscience to the Ballroom community.

 Accolades

-Because How Do I Look was produced by and for the Ballroom community, it has been praised for having the coöperation of the Ball community in its production and for being faithful to its subject matter.
+Because How Do I Look was produced by and for the Ballroom community, it has been praised for having the cooperation of the Ball community in its production and for being faithful to its subject matter.
 The documentary has been named to several must-watch lists by the LGBTQ media.
-Them, the LGBTQ publication owned by Conde Naste, short-listed How Do I Look in its review of Ballroom history.
+Them, the LGBTQ publication owned by Condé Nast, short-listed How Do I Look in its review of Ballroom history.
 Out magazine listed How Do I Look amongst six films about the Ballrooms and voguing.
 Mainstream culture publications, like W magazine, have also short-listed How Do I Look as a must-see "pride" film for LGBTQ audiences.

 The revealing interviews documented in How Do I Look have been lauded, in retrospect, for having been ahead of their time.
 In a review of "Transgender Sex Work and Society," which has been described as the definitive book about transgender sex work, a transgender star of How Do I Look was noted for her frank talk about transgender sex work.